 If you’re in sales, you know that clutter and a lack of organization in your life can lead to superfluous stress; the steps to declutter and prioritize seem easy, but as various tasks pile up, so does the feeling of being overwhelmed and anxious.
-However, there’s a simple way to prevent the clutter from deterring you from focusing on your goals of generating revenue and reaching the top as a successful salesman.
+However, there’s a simple way to prevent the clutter from deterring you from focusing on your goals of generating revenue and reaching the top as a successful salesperson.

 In mountain climbing, there’s no ambiguity about the need to travel light.
 The more weight you carry, the harder your journey will be.

 In sales, this takes on another meaning.

 We’re living in an age of information overload.
 As salespeople, we’re burdened with blizzards of e-mails, endless meetings, and countless demands on our time.
 It can be all too easy to become overwhelmed.
 Suddenly we may look up and discover that our best-laid plans to focus on revenue-generating activities have been derailed.
 But it doesn’t have to be this way.
 The key to success is to de-clutter both our personal and professional lives.
 In short, we have to take some of the weight out of our backpacks!

 How can you do this?
 The first step is to jettison everything that stands in the way of your ultimate vision of blowing away your quota and becoming a top performer.
 That means setting priorities every day and then completing every task needed to fulfill them as efficiently as possible.

 Start every morning by carefully assessing which activities must be accomplished that day, which can wait, which can be delegated, and, best of all, which can be eliminated entirely.